-- 1. Planned and implemented Diamond Family Scholars program-UEP enhanced outreach efforts to on campus students who have aged out of foster care with strategic partners and community stakeholders. - 2.
+- 1. Welcomed first cohort of DFS scholars-Planned and implemented Diamond Family Scholars program-UEP enhanced outreach efforts to on campus students who have aged out of foster care with strategic partners and community stakeholders. - 2.
 UEP enhanced outreach efforts to off campus students with strategic partners and community stakeholders. - 3.
-UEP enhanced marketing efforts by creating a comprehensive webpage as part of UEP's website and a one-pager that contains important information on scholarships and resources on campus. - 4.
-UEP collaborated with other on-campus organizations to coordinate support for foster care students. - 5.
+UEP collaborated with other on-campus organizations to coordinate support for foster care students. - 4.
 UEP expanded Fostering Success Day with the addition of UH Clearlake Foster Care liaison.